 “It’s not a free ticket but it’ll definitely make your odds a hell of a lot better.”
 Richard paused for a moment to think of a good way to say what he wanted to say.
 “Sometimes it takes knowing someone on the inside of the officer’s corps or knowing a politician.
 Unfair as that may sound, sometimes it is.
 Having my name on your application is going to go a long way in getting your application accepted.
-Though, I have to warn you… it’s not magic.
+Though, I must warn you… it’s not magic.
 They’ll still ask you why you wanted to apply for OCS and they’ll probably ask me a few questions as well.
 But, knowing my reputation in the officer corps my recommendation is going to go very far.”

 “I see,” Lisa took the datapad from Richard and looked at it.
 There on the datapad was everything he told her.
 She looked back up.
 “But why sir?
 Why recommend me?”

 Heather nodded quickly then quickly snapped off a salute.
 “Thank you, sir, thank you very much.
 I won’t let you down sir.
 I’ll come back to you when I’m finished; I promise.”

 “See that you do Sutter, see that you do.
 Dismissed.”
 With that Lisa Sutter walked away leaving Rachel smiling.
 “What?” he asked as he looked to her.